Tagged: context engineering

 Table Stakes for Pragmatic Development Using LLMs

-Updated for 2026: lessons from two years of using Claude Code in production.
-Context engineering, real eval frameworks, model economics, and agent workflows — what actually works.
+Updated for 2026: lessons from two years using Claude Code in production.
+Context engineering, real eval frameworks, model economics, and agent workflows.
+What works.

 RAG Isn't Dead.
 You're Just Using It Wrong.

-The 'RAG is dead' narrative is wrong — but it's wrong in an interesting way.
-After building RAG systems in healthcare production, here's what actually kills LLM context quality and what to do about it.
+The 'RAG is dead' narrative is wrong, but it's wrong in an interesting way.
+What kills LLM context quality in production, and what to do about it.

 Beyond Chunks: Why Faceted Context Is the Future of RAG

 Chunk-based RAG returns results.
-Faceted context gives agents peripheral vision — an understanding of the information landscape that lets them navigate rather than just consume.
-Here is what that looks like in a domain where getting it wrong actually matters.
+Faceted context gives agents peripheral vision: an understanding of the information landscape that lets them navigate rather than just consume.
+What that looks like in a domain where getting it wrong matters.

 Context Engineering: The Skill That Replaced Prompt Engineering